ibm-cloud-docs/power-iaas/modifying-instance.md

 To resize a {{site.data.keyword.powerSys_notm}} instance after its [initial creation](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server), complete the following steps:

-1. Go to the IBM Cloud console's **Virtual server instances** tab and click your instance.
+1. Go to **Virtual server instances** in the IBM Cloud console and click your instance.

 2. Click the **Edit** icon in the **Server details** pane.